Robert Mills Lusher: History

 Robert was born in Charlestown, South Carolina in 1823.
-Robert's father George Lusher was born in Bermuda and was a captain in the U.S. merchant marines.
+Robert's father George Lusher was born in Bermuda and was a captain in the U.S. merchant marine.
 He married Sarah Mills (1787–1847) in 1805.
 George was an abusive drunkard and died around the time of Robert's birth.
 Robert was raised by his mother's brother prominent architect Robert Mills and other members of the Mills family.
 On April 5, 1835, his first cousin Mary Powell Mills married a prominent Creole educator named Alexander Dimitry.
 Robert was eleven years old at the time and it was an interracial marriage.
 By the 1840s, Lusher was influenced by the Dimitry family and attended Georgetown University.
 Alexander was the first person of color to attend the institution and by the 1860s at least 6 members of the Creole family went to Georgetown.
 After he graduated from Georgetown Lusher moved to New Orleans following the Dimitry family and his first cousin Mary.
 Alexander established the college of Saint Charles Parish.
 He was dean of the college and Robert taught at the school for four years along with Alexander.
 By 1847, the Governor of Louisiana Isaac Johnson appointed Alexander state superintendent of public education.
 He was the first person of color and the first incumbent of the office in Louisiana.

 One year later in 1848, Lusher became deputy clerk of the United States District and Admiralty Court under Judge Theodore McCaleu holding the position for thirteen years.
 He also served as United States commissioner and the interpreter of the court.
 Lusher was the editor of the Louisiana Courier during the Taylor Case contest in 1848 and two years later in 1850, he graduated from the Law School of the University of Louisiana now known as Tulane University.
 By 1853, the Dimitry family was under attack due to their race and desire to hold political positions.
 Alexander was constantly persecuted throughout his life due to his ethnic background.